robertkrimen/gphr/README.markdown

 override this behavior with --keep).
 A binary is of the form `<name>_$GOOS_$GOARCH` (with an optional `.exe` at the end for Windows)

+### Workflow

+The workflow for a release:

+    1. Determine the GitHub owner/repository from the local repository (if not explicity given). git config --get remote.origin.url git config --get remote.github.url # If "origin" is unsuccessful

+    2. Determine the tag for HEAD in the local repository.
+       This is the target tag.
+         git describe --tags --exact-match

+    3. Determine the commit for the target tag. git rev-list <tag>

+    4. Find the release that matches the target tag.
+If found, then make sure the tag commit is the same in both the local and remote repositories.
+       This is the target release.

+    5. If no release was found, then create a release for the target tag.
+Again, make sure the tag commit is the same in both the local and remote repositories.
+       This is the target release.

+    6. Upload assets to the target release.

+    7. Delete matching assets from other releases.

 If you need help cross-compiling, try gnat: https://github.com/robertkrimen/gnat

 ### Install